nobkd/advent-of-vscode/README.md

-# advent-of-vscode README
+# Advent of VSCode

-This is the README for your extension "advent-of-code-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features